konsgavriil/explainable_robotics_lm/README.md

 - **Contrastive explanations** were most effective for spatial queries.
 - **User preference study**: 70% favoured **template-based explanations**, but LLM-generated explanations performed comparably in situational awareness tasks.

-See `results/` for detailed metrics and user study analysis.

 ---

 ## Citation